Here are some important, key points to keep in mind about the Enhanced S/U Grading Option for students:

 - Will opting into the Enhanced S/U Option have other impacts on Satisfactory Academic Progress (SAP) rules?

 Maybe.
-Visit the Satisfactory Academic Progress (SAP) page on COVID-19 adjustments to learn about how calculations will be adjusted for the Spring 2020 term.
+Visit the Satisfactory Academic Progress (SAP) page on COVID-19 adjustments to learn about how calculations will be adjusted for the given term.

 - Are these changes to the S/U rules permanent?